SDS-AAU/DSBA-2022/content/m2/00_assignments/group_assignment.md

 - `user_past_experience.csv`: previous work experience of the platform users
 - `user_job_views.csv`: "traffic data" users looking at jobs (implicit interest expression)

 ## Task description

-1. Data augmentation: Use NLP techniques to create categories for the diffrent positions (these are only free-text at the moment) and create a consistant industry column.
+1. Data augmentation: Use NLP techniques to create categories for the different positions (these are only free-text at the moment) and create a consistent industry column.
 Impute (predict) the education requirements for all jobs.
+You can use different strategies to create larger labels for the freetext, including (but not limitd to):
+- Hand labeling of several jobs, and use these to predict for the remaining labels.
+- Do a topic modeling on the job description, and label them with the topic most associated.
+- Do something else... (eg. cluster job descriptions by TFIDF-weighted DTM...)

 2. Use a 2-mode network approach based on the "traffic-data" to create job recommendation.
 Example:
     - create a network user_id - job_id